King Crimson released their first album, In The Court of the Crimson King, on this day in 1969.

 The album was certified Gold by the RIAA (signifying at least 500,000 units sold in the US) almost eight years after its release; to this day it is King Crimson’s only RIAA-certified album.
 In Canada, it was certified platinum (signifying at least 100,000 units sold), a feat copied in Britain where its 100,000 units sold signified a gold certification.

 This album’s release helped launch the subgenre of progressive rock, a mainstay of the early 70s and a still-thriving musical tradition today, into greater prominence.
-While it was not the first of the genre (an honor which likely belongs to Days of Future Passed, had been released about two years earlier), it was certainly one of the most noteworthy early on.
+While it was not the first of the genre (an honor which likely belongs to the Moody Blues’ Days of Future Passed, which had been released about two years earlier), it was certainly one of the most noteworthy early on.
 King Crimson itself has gone on to be one of rock ‘n roll’s strangest and most eclectic long-running bands, something even the wildly varying tone of this album couldn’t predict.

 The band performed throughout England before and just after the release of the album.
 They then went across the pond to tour in support of the album.
 By the end of of the North American tour, King Crimson’s first lineup split up, just about two months after taking the world by storm with this album.
 Two members of the inaugural lineup, Robert Fripp and Peter Sinfield, remained with King Crimson.